No Bake Peanut Butter Marshmallow Squares / Confetti Bars are from my repertoire of my Grandma Marion’s recipes, as she was an avid fan of “dainties”.

 - 1 package butterscotch chips or chocolate chips

-- 1/2 tsp vanilla
+- 1/2 teaspoon vanilla

-- 8 cups coloured marshmallows
+- 6-8 cups coloured marshmallows

 - Place the butter, peanut butter and baking chips into a large saucepan.
 Heat over low-medium heat until melted and smooth, stirring frequently.